yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

 # KnowledgeGraph-Terraform-Flask-app

-API to generate Knowledge Graphs from scientic documents hsting platforme arxiv.org
+API to generate Knowledge Graphs from arxiv.org (scientic documents hosting platform).

 ## To Do:
-    - update README
     - route to show what is already in DB
     - large batch from local to AWS DB endpoint
     - document API with swagger